jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/1_Get_Aero_Forces/2.svg",
   width: 68%),
-  caption: [Representation of the process of deriving point loads from distributed loads with the goal of using the point loads for kmeans++], )<fig_69>
+  caption: [Representation of the process of deriving point loads from distributed loads with the goal of using the point loads for k-means++], )<fig_69>

-To understand why this approach is not entirely correct, another point about the nature of kmeans++ @Arthur2006 must be added.
+To understand why this approach is not entirely correct, another point about the nature of k-means++ @Arthur2006 must be added.
-In normal application of kmeans++, each point initially has the same weighting as a standard option.
+In normal application of k-means++, each point initially has the same weighting as a standard option.
 This means that if particularly many data points or in this case force points are found in one location, a new cluster is more likely to be formed there.
 Thus, not only the position of the points but also their number is of great importance.
 // it form should be used